Last Updated on January 22, 2024 by Sharon Advik

 This is an exciting lens.
 If you’re looking for the best wide-angle lens for real estate photography for the APS-C Canon camera.

-Actually, it is a lot better than we expect it to be.
+It is a lot better than we expect it to be.
 This is the new version, 11 to 16-millimeter f 2.8 lenses for Canon.

-First, very amazing build quality.
+First, it has fantastic build quality.

 It feels much more premium than other lenses.

 The size of this lens is also an advantage because it is very compact for an ultra-wide zoom lens.

 This is perfect for gimbal use because, with a smaller lens, it’s always easier to balance on the gimbal.

 So, an ultra-wide angle to focus everyone in the frame while using the gimbal is a perfect match.

 Let’s talk about the most crucial thing about image quality.

 This lens has a constant aperture of F 2.8, so you don’t have to worry about arbitrary changes while zooming in and out.

 F 2.8 is also perfect for low-light photography and videography.